 Twisting your roots but only finger coiling your ends.

-The difference between how you handle your roots and ends should be based on whatever your goal is and what you're doing at the time.
+The difference between how you handle your roots and ends should be based on whatever your natural hair journey goal is and what you're doing at the time.

 So for this article, I'm going to show you 4 things you need to pay attention to in order to keep your ends as full and healthy as possible and retain as much length as you can.

 These hair length regimen rules are not set in stone, they do leave wiggle room for you to make your own decisions as you get to learn your hair more and more.